Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 Bad faith tactics

-When officials in Morris County, New Jersey, sought a new broker to manage the county's benefits, they specified that applicants could not take insurance company payouts related to their business.
+When officials in Morris County, N.J., sought a new broker to manage the county's benefits, they specified that applicants could not take insurance company payouts related to their business.
 Instead, the county would pay the broker directly to ensure an unbiased search for the best benefits.
 The county hired Frenkel Benefits, a New York City broker, in February 2015.

 Now, the county is suing the firm in Superior Court of New Jersey, accusing it of double-dipping.
 In addition to the fees from the county, the broker is accused of collecting a $235,000 commission in 2016 from the insurance giant Cigna.
 The broker got an additional $19,206 the next year, the lawsuit claims.
 To get the commission, one of the agency's brokers allegedly certified, falsely, that the county would be told about the payment, the suit says.
-The county claims it was never notified and never approved the commission.
+The county says it was never notified and never approved the commission.

 The suit also alleges the broker "purposefully concealed" the costs of switching the county's health coverage to Cigna, which included administrative fees of $800,000.